davidgohel/ggiraph/README.md

 Overview
 --------

 `ggiraph` is an htmlwidget and a ggplot2 extension.
-It lets ggplot graphics being animated.
+It allows ggplot graphics to be animated.

 Animation is made with ggplot geometries that can understand three arguments: